Schaer's self-pick strawberries cancelled as wet weather claims another victim

 “It was almost the perfect storm of what not to do,” said Schaer.

-According to the National Weather Service (NWS), precipitation totals in the Peoria area are 10.31 in. higher than average as of 1:39 a.m.
-Thursday, July 11.
-July’s NWS precipitation outlook predicts that higher than average rainfall will continue.
+According to the National Weather Service, precipitation totals in the Peoria area are 10.31 inches higher than average as of Thursday.
+July’s precipitation outlook predicts higher than average rainfall will continue.

-The temperature outlook for the month of July predicts that much of Illinois, including the central part of the state, will encounter below normal temperatures.
+The temperature outlook for July predicts that much of the state, including central Illinois, will encounter below normal temperatures.

 He uses Jiffypots to plant cantaloupes because the seeds are too expensive to plant directly into the ground, said Bonnie.
 This year, her husband was excited.
 “Oh I’ve got a good head start, we’re going to have early cantaloupe,” she said of his expectation.
 “He planted them and then the weather — the highs were 40 degrees and cloudy.”